MileHacker Logo

 • Art Galleries: Certain private galleries and cultural centers host contemporary art exhibitions.
 Check local listings.

-• Mersin State Opera and Ballet (MDOB): Offers classical opera, ballet, and live music throughout the season.
+• Mersin State Opera and Ballet (MDOB): Offers classical opera, ballet, and concerts throughout the season.

 • Mersin Congress and Exhibition Center: Hosts various events, including conferences, trade fairs, and public exhibitions.